 Hermes Fund Managers Limited (HFML or "Hermes") is an asset manager with a difference.
-We believe that, while our primary purpose is helping beneficiaries retire better by providing world class active investment management and stewardship services, our role goes further.
+We believe that, while our primary purpose is helping beneficiaries retire better by providing world-class active investment management and stewardship services, our role goes further.
 We believe we have a duty to deliver holistic returns - outcomes for our clients that go far beyond the financial and consider the impact our decisions have on society, the environment and the wider world.
 Our goal is to help people invest better, retire better and create a better society for all.

-As at 31 December 2017 Hermes had £33.0 billion assets under management and advice (AUM).
-This figure includes £5.8 billion of assets managed or under an advisory agreement by Hermes GPE LLP (HGPE), a joint venture between Hermes Fund Managers Limited and GPE Partner Limited.
-HGPE is an independent entity and not part of the Hermes group.
+As at 31 December 2018 Hermes had £33.5 billion assets under management and advice (AUM).
+This figure includes £6.5 billion of assets managed or under an advisory agreement by Hermes GPE LLP (HGPE), a joint venture between Hermes Fund Managers Limited and GPE Partner Limited.
+HGPE is an independent entity and not part of the Hermes Group.
 Further, Hermes established Hermes EOS in 2004, one of the world's largest stewardship teams.
-At 31 December 2017 Hermes EOS advised on £336.1 billion and counts some of the world's leading pension funds as clients.
+At 31 December 2018 Hermes EOS advised on £389.5 billion and counts some of the world's leading pension funds as clients.

-Our public markets capabilities include high active share equities with regional or global exposure, specialist credit.
+Our public markets capabilities include high active share equities with regional or global exposure, specialist credit, and multi asset.
 In private markets our expertise includes real estate, infrastructure, private equity and private debt.

-Our client base and partnerships are global, including many of the world's best known financial organisations.
-At 31 December 2017, Hermes managed money for more than 500 clients in 24 different locations across the world.
+Our client base and partnerships are global, including many of the world's best-known financial organisations.
+At 31 December 2018, Hermes managed money for more than 600 clients in 28 different locations across the world.
 On 1 July 2018 Federated Investors, Inc (Federated) acquired a majority stake in Hermes, replacing the BT Pension Scheme (BTPS) as majority shareholder.
-BTPS remains a key investor in Hermes products, and at the end of 2017 BTPS contributed circa 39% to AUM and 30% to total revenues.
+BTPS remains a key investor in Hermes products, and at the end of 2018 BTPS contributed circa 33% to AUM and 23% to total revenues.